SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Menus/Menus.md

 ![The mail client. % width=60&label=MailClient](figures/MailClient.png)

-The example is elaborate, with a lot of classes and methods.
+The example is extensive, with a lot of classes and methods.
 We will implement the application bottom-up.
 We start with the models.
 Afterwards, we will implement the presenters that compose the application.
 Finally, we will add a menubar, a toolbar, a status bar, and a context menu.
 Let's dive in.

 ### The models